 University Bachelor's Degree Requirements, General Education Requirements, Basic Skills Requirements, Business Foundation Requirements, Business Core Requirements, and the International Course Requirement are common to all B.B.A. degrees and are referenced for each major.
-B.B.A. majors do not require a minor.
-Additional degree requirements for B.B.A. programs are listed below.

 Students pursuing the B.B.A. degree are required to complete the Business Foundation Requirements with a grade of "C" or higher in each course.